Preserving and Promoting Oakville's Heritage

 Traditionally Speakers' Nights are held on the third Wednesday of a month, at 7:30 pm. – 9:00 pm.
 For 2023, sessions might be in person and/or by Zoom.
 Normally our Speakers' Nights are hosted during February, April, May, and November.
 Please feel free to share this invite with friends and family.
 Other Historical Societies may also join in.

-The Zoom link is emailed to our members.
+For Zoom sessions, a link is emailed to our members.
 Others may request the Zoom link.

 Format of the meetings: (all times are approximate)